What do you need to know before Buying a Point and Shoot Camera?

 Technical features of compact cameras to consider

 First, you don’t have to worry about the megapixels.
 All compacts come with more than enough for A4 printer or larger.
 Since the sensors are very small, adding more pixels degrades instead of improving the picture quality.

 The LCD screen should be of a good size.
 It has to be sharp and bright enough to see the image clearly.
 It should be possible even in bright sun and from a wide viewing angle.
 A few higher-priced compact cameras boast a touchscreen and high-resolution screens.

 An important feature which helps you get sharper images is to reduce camera.
 It is a must-have if you have a zoom lens longer than about 5x.
 There are many types but Optical or Sensor-based systems are much better than processor-based options.

 Nature of the lens

 Do you need an extended zoom range?
 Then look for a longer zoom, but it is also likely to make the point and shoot camera bigger.
 Think about the wide-angle end of the zoom too.
 Lenses that have a wider maximum aperture are better when shooting in low light, including indoors.

 People with visual impairments often struggle with LCD screens, more so in direct sunlight.
 If you face the same problem, go for a camera having a viewfinder that you can put your eye to.
 If you want a small digital camera, look for Canon since it’s the only brand offering them on its pocket cameras.

 The delay between pressing the button and taking images need to be short.
 It helps you capture the vital moment.
 Look out for a compact digital camera with better shutter lag.
 As a rule, cheaper cameras usually have poor shutter lag.

 A lot of point and shoot digital cameras are now boasting ‘intelligent’ features.
 These are designed to help you take better pictures.
-Or, by simply allowing you have more fun.
+Or, by simply allowing you to have more fun.
 Some are worth seeking out, like Intelligent Auto or Smart Auto to recognize the type of subject and sets up the camera accordingly